-The three Danish emergency medical helicopters are of the type EC 135 P2e, which are constructed by Airbus Helicopters.
+The four Danish emergency medical helicopters are of the type EC 135 P2e and H135, which are constructed by Airbus Helicopters.

 The external dimensions allow for safe landing close to the patient, thus saving valuable time.
-The lower the weight of the helicopter, the less risk of sinking down on soft ground.
+The lower the weight of the helicopters, the less risk of sinking down on soft ground.

 The cabin size provides a good ergonomic working environment for the physician, who can reach all medical equipment and perform all treatment scenarios from his or her strapped position.